ibm-cloud-docs/account/iam-specific_ip.md

   * An IAM policy with the Editor, Operator, or Administrator role on the IAM identity service.

-To restrict a user to using only specific IP addresses, complete the following steps:
+To restrict all users to using only specific IP addresses, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Settings**.
-1. From the Account section, set the **Restrict IP address access** to **Enable**.
+1. From the Account restrictions section, turn on the **IP address access** setting.
-4. For **Cloud platform**, enter the IP addresses.
-The IP addresses listed are the only ones from which this user can log in to {{site.data.keyword.Bluemix}}.
+1. Enter the IP addresses.
+The IP addresses listed are the only ones from which users in the account can log in to {{site.data.keyword.Bluemix}}.
-5. For **Classic infrastructure**, enter the IP addresses.
-The IP addresses listed are the only ones from which the user can call a classic infrastructure API.

   You can enter a single IP address `192.168.0.0`, an IP address range `192.168.0.1 - 192.168.2.53`, or IP subnets `192.168.0.0/16`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
   {: note}

 1. Click **Save**.

-  To enter a classic infrastructure IP address, the user must already have a classic infrastructure API key created.
-  {: note}